 He served as a councillor on Holroyd City Council and has been a councillor on Cumberland City Council since 2017.
 He is passionate about ensuring that families and ratepayers receive value for money and the services that they deserve.

-The Councillor Expenses and Facilities Policy has been prepared in accordance with the Local Government Act 1993 (the Act) and Local Government (General) Regulation 2005 (the Regulation), and complies with the Office of Local Government’s Guidelines for the payment of expenses and provision of facilities to Mayors and Councillors in NSW.
+The Councillor Expenses and Facilities Policy (PDF, 148KB) has been prepared in accordance with the Local Government Act 1993 (the Act) and Local Government (General) Regulation 2005 (the Regulation), and complies with the Office of Local Government’s Guidelines for the payment of expenses and provision of facilities to Mayors and Councillors in NSW.

 The policy advises that detailed reports on the provision of expenses and facilities to Councillors will be publicly tabled at a Council meeting every 6 months and published in full on Council’s website.
 These reports will include expenditure summarised by an individual Councillor and as a total for all Councillors.

 Disclaimer: Social media accounts operated by Councillors represent the personal views of those elected representatives and not the official views of Council.
 Councillors identifying themselves as Councillors on social media platforms are bound by Council’s Code of Conduct and Social Media Policy.